gis-ops/wordpress-markdown-git/README.md

 You **need to** authorize via `user` and `token` if you intend to publish from a private repository.
 You **don't need to** authorize if the repository is open.

 However, keep in mind that some platforms have stricter API limits for anonymous requests which are greatly extended if you provide your credentials.
 So even for public repos it could make sense.
+And it's strongly recommended to register a Github access token regardless of the VCS hosting platform, see the [beginning of the chapter](#usage).

 How to generate the `token` depends on your platform: